OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Experimental Setup

-\textbf{Evaluation and Metrics.} We evaluate model performance on the \oasis{} test set using standard QA metrics.
-For semantic similarity, we report BERTScore~F1~\citep{zhangbertscore}.
-For open-ended questions, we use GPT-4.1 as LLM-as-judge following MT-Bench~\citep{zheng2023judging}, where responses are rated on a 1 to 10 rubric (helpfulness, relevance, accuracy, faithfulness).
-For MCQ and T/F questions, we compute accuracy.
+\textbf{Evaluation and metrics:} We evaluate models on the \oasis{} test set using standard QA metrics.
+For open-ended questions, we report BERTScore~F1~\citep{zhangbertscore} and GPT-4.1 judge scores, following MT-Bench~\citep{zheng2023judging}, with a 1--10 rubric for helpfulness, relevance, accuracy, and faithfulness.
+We also use human annotations on a subset to assess agreement with the LLM judge.
+For MCQ and T/F questions, we report accuracy.
+Finally, we test the generalization of the fine-tuned model on Arabic subset of ALM-Bench~\citep{vayani2025all}.